Schabowyz/image_api/README.md

 ## Description

-Application was created as a recruitment task.
-It's purpose is to resize and share images uploaded by users.
+API for uploading and sharing images with specific abilities based on user's tiers.
+Created in order to learn DRF and as a recruitment task.

 ## Usage